 Parasitology and the North Calotte project

 The museum's mite collection is Sweden's largest and contains several thousand microscope specimens with mites from small mammals collected in Sweden, Norway, Finland, and Åland.
 Among them is, for example, collected material from the “Nordkalotten project” that was carried out in 1965-70.
 During the 1960s and 70s, other collection projects of mites were also carried out in the southern parts of Sweden.
 The majority of the mammals collected as hosts during the project are stored in our wet collections for further studies.

-The collection's first items of vertebrates were registered as Kilian Stobaeus' donation in the early 18th century.
+The collection's first items of vertebrates were registered as Kilian Stobaeus' donations in the early 18th century.
 They were collected as curiosities and consisted only of some part of the animal, such as a tooth, a foot, or a beak.
 Over time, the content of our collections changed.
-Parts of our vertebrate collection has been created through exchanges with other departments at Lund University, other museums, donations from the public, and active fundraising.
+Parts of our vertebrate collection have been created through exchanges with other departments at Lund University, other museums, donations from the public, and active fundraising.